wendyb8188/sep11-freedom-project/entries/entry02.md

 After much researching, struggling, and tinkering with code, I was able to get to the final product.
 Here are is the [final-result](https://replit.com/@wendyb8188/Kaboom-Tinkeren?v=1).
 I learned that learning this year's tool wasn't going to be as easy as the tool I learned in 10th grade.

 ### Engineering Design Process
+As of right now I feel like I'm in the second stage "Research the problem" as I am still learning Kaboom and researching things I don't understand to solve problems and develop my knowledge on my tool.

 ### Skills
+Through the creation of this mini-game, I worked on many skills.
+Two of the skills I learned are “How to Google” and “How to learn.”
+As I googled, I browsed the web to search for guidance/clues to solve my problems like I did for my last challenge.
+Using googling, I learned about new information which assisted me in learning my tool, Kaboom.js.

 ### Next Steps:
 For winter break, I wish to learn more about my tool through creating other mini-games by following tutorials and answering questions I have as I am learning about Kaboom.